Farof/heroprotocoljs/reference/replay.tracker.events.md

 ## 5. m_killerPlayerId (number | null)

-References who gave the fatal blow to the unit that died
+References who gave the fatal blow to the unit that died.

 ## 6. m_killerUnitTagIndex (number | null)

-`m_unitTagIndex` for the unit that killed a particular unit, useful when the killer is not a human player but a NPC
+`m_unitTagIndex` for the unit that killed a particular unit, useful when the killer is not a human player but a NPC.

+See note concerning unit tags at the top of this document.

 ## 7. m_killerUnitTagRecycle (number | null)

-`m_unitTagRecycle` for the unit that killed a particular unit, useful when the killer is not a human player but a NPC
+`m_unitTagRecycle` for the unit that killed a particular unit, useful when the killer is not a human player but a NPC.

+See note concerning unit tags at the top of this document.

 ## 8. m_unitTagIndex (number)

-Please refer to `protocol.unitTag()`
+See note concerning unit tags at the top of this document.

 ## 9. m_unitTagRecycle (number)

-Please refer to `protocol.unitTag()`
+See note concerning unit tags at the top of this document.

 ## 10. m_x (number)